Kerberos Attacks

 Install-WindowsFeature -Name RSAT-AD-POWERSHELL

 After that you can install the account.
-However, the installation cannot work until you restart the server after assigning it to the security group created above.
+However, the installation can only work if you have restarted the server after being assigned to the security group created above.

 ProSec Kerberos Attacks